polar-app/polar-app/docs/SHARING.md

     //   a token BUT we can make a special recipient of 'token' that has the
     //   token that you can use to view the document.

+- TODO: should we have some sort of RBAC?

+- TODO: I don't like how this is seemingly ad hoc and the schema for permissions isn't defined very well.

 # Implementation Strategy

 - the first big milestone I have to implement is changing the permissions with